AdobeDocs/release-notes.en/template.md

 ### [!DNL Campaign] <a name="ac"></a>

+[!DNL Adobe Campaign] provides an intuitive, automated way to deliver one-to-one messages across online and offline marketing channels.
+You can now anticipate what your clients want using experiences determined by their habits and preferences.

 | Feature    | Description  |
 | -----------| ---------- |
 | Feature A  | Text |